 The key to formatting is to make adjustments according to how much information you have to make sure you are limiting the document to the minimum amount of pages if it is possible.
-Here some tips:
+Here are some tips:

-- Create a good spacing with margins of one inch wide on top, bottom, and sides of the resume.
+- Create a good spacing with margins of one inch wide on the top, bottom, and sides of the resume.